 IVI System for Luxury Cars: Architecture Design & BSP Development

-Project in a Nutshell: We partnered with a supplier of IVI systems for luxury cars to transform their existing solution into a next-generation platform, addressing the need to meet evolving market demands.
-Our team delivered comprehensive hardware testing, developed a robust BSP, and designed a scalable software architecture for Linux and QNX, ensuring the system met the exacting standards of ASPICE.
+Project in a Nutshell: We partnered with a supplier of IVI systems for luxury cars to transform their solution into a next-generation platform.
+To meet the ambitious timelines and deliver to multiple automotive OEMs in parallel, the client needed extra engineering capacity.
+Our dedicated team of embedded developers reinforced their internal development team, took ownership of specific functional blocks, and ensured on-time delivery without creating bottlenecks.
+We performed hardware testing, developed a robust BSP, and designed a scalable software architecture for Linux and QNX, all fully aligned with ASPICE standards.

 Client & Challenge